jcreedcmu/pyoro/DESIGN.md

 - Physics should be invariant to left-right flipping, but is very much not required to be invariant to up-down flipping, because of gravity.

+### Low-Level Physics

+- All entities, player and otherwise, should MOSTLY have the same physics interactions with the rest of the world.

+- Each entity has in its state a **impetus**, an integer valued vector relative to that entity.
+This isn't really a velocity vector, but it is somewhat like one.

+#### How the Physics Update Works

+- For each entity, the tick computation
+  - takes as input the entity's **impetus**
+  - takes as input where the entity is trying to move, if anywhere; call this its **motive**.
+  - takes other data pertaining to the local neighborhood, e.g. whether the entity is currently **supported** beneath by a solid block.
+  - returns a **destination**, a place where it can move if no other entities tried to move there.
+  - returns what the entity's internal state is in the next step, including impetus.
+  - returns some information about which tiles the entity's motion applies "forces" to.
+In MOST situations this should be at most one tile.

+- After all entities have been moved to their destination, resolve collisions.
+Some types of entities might have precedence over another.
+"Bouncing" entities is not allowed at this stage, only entity destruction.
+Mutual destruction is always an option if there are equal-precedence entities colliding.

+#### Some Constraints on Tick Update

+The tick computation may have more internal structure, but the below statements are about what the result is at the end.

+- In the absence of any barriers, when an entity wants to move up, laterally, or up-diagonally from a normal supported state, with zero impetus, its destination coincides with its motive, with a resultant zero impetus.

+- In the absence of any barriers, when an entity wants to move from a unsupported state, with zero horizontal impetus, its destination coincides horizontally with its motive, with a resultant zero horizontal impetus.
+  - Its destination moves up if its prior vertical impetus was up
+  - Its destination moves down if its prior vertical impetus was down or zero

+- In order to resolve barriers, near the end of the tick update, we try the following destinations in order, looking for the first "clear" one:
+  - the original motion
+  - the original motion with the vertical component of motion and impetus zeroed
+  - the original motion with the horizontal component of motion and impetus zeroed

+- The original motion is not considered "clear" unless at least one of the projected motions is clear, i.e. we can't slip diagonally through cracks.

+- OPEN: Do I want to say "The original motion is not considered "clear" unless the vertical motion is clear"?

+- As a corollary to the above points, a player can walking continuously across a floor with at most one-tile gaps, with a constant impetus of (0,0).

 ### Puzzles